mikelassi/Project/README.md

 ## Abstract
 Food plays an essential role in our everyday life.
-However, we ofter underestimate its effect on our health and on the environment.
+However, we often underestimate its effect on our health and on the environment.
 Just thinking at how worldwide [obesity has nearly tripled since 1975](http://www.who.int/news-room/fact-sheets/detail/obesity-and-overweight) or how [palm oil consumption affects deforestation](https://www.independent.co.uk/life-style/palm-oil-health-impact-environment-animals-deforestation-heart-a8505521.html) makes us wonder whether it is possible to change our eating habits to improve our's and world's life conditions.

 In order to move the first steps toward these changes, this projects has a double objective, pursued through the analysis of the [Open Food Facts](https://world.openfoodfacts.org/) database.
 First, it aims at giving insights on food categories that potentially are dangerous for the environment, for example by considering the package type or the presence of palm oil in it.
 The effect of possible monopolistic phenomena in food industry will also be analysed.
 Moreover, we will give nutritional scores for each product in various alimentation categories and we will assess the importance of some key nutrients (such as vitamins, cholesterol and others) in each product category.